ConocoPhillips Retirement: Understanding Your Benefits

 Everything You Need to Know as A ConocoPhillips Employee

-Below we will put together a roadmap of all of the different retirement plans available to ConocoPhillips employees.
-We will look to give you insight as to how each of the plans works as well as how to maximize them for retirement so that ConocoPhillips employees will be able to better achieve their specific retirement goals and plans.
+Below, we have put together an overview of the different retirement benefits available to ConocoPhillips employees.
+We will look to give you insight as to how each of the options work as well as how to maximize them for retirement.

 The centerpiece of the ConocoPhillips retirement plan is the 401(K) also known as the ConocoPhillips Savings Plan (CPSP).
 It enables employees to save and invest a portion of their earnings for retirement on a tax-advantaged basis by contributing to either a pre-tax or Roth account.
-Contributions to the CPSP will be withheld in a set percentage amount per pay period.
+Contributions to the CPSP will be withheld according to a set percentage amount each pay period.

 This discretionary contribution paired with the employer match of 6% means that by a ConocoPhillips employee only contributing 1% of their eligible pay to CPSP, they will be matched 9% of their pay by ConocoPhillips through their company contribution.
 These benefits are vested immediately to the employee.